Minerva Series of Lectures

 - are free

-- take place on our Claverton Down campus (free parking after 5pm)
+- start at 6.00pm on our Claverton Down campus (free parking after 5pm)

 - require registration.
 Details can be found on each individual lecture page by following the 'view upcoming lectures' link below